Portland, Maine: Climate

-Portland has a humid continental climate (Köppen: Dfb, closely bordering on Dfa), with cold, snowy, and often prolonged winters, and warm, relatively short summers.
+Portland has a humid continental climate (Köppen: Dfb, closely bordering on Dfa), with cold, snowy, and often prolonged winters, and warm to hot, yet relatively short summers.
 The monthly average high temperature ranges from roughly 30 °F in January to around 80 °F in July.
 Daily high temperatures reach or exceed 90 °F on only four days per year on average, while cold-season lows of 0 °F or below are reached on 10 nights per year on average.
 The area can be affected by severe nor'easters during winter, with high winds and snowfall totals often measuring over a foot.
 Annual liquid precipitation (rain) averages 47.2 in and is plentiful year-round, but with a slightly drier summer.
 Annual frozen precipitation (snow) averages 69 in in the city.
-However, neighborhoods away from the immediate coast average slightly more, as the warmer ocean waters and onshore flow can cause snow to transition to sleet or rain along the coast.
-In Southern Maine, winter-season snowstorms can be intense from November through early April, while warm-season thunderstorms are somewhat less frequent than in the Midwestern, Mid-Atlantic, and Southeastern U.S. (although their frequency has increased in recent years).
+However, this number can fluctuate seasonally from as little as 30 inches to as much as 150 inches, depending on a multitude of factors.
+In Southern Maine, snowstorms can be intense from November through early April, while warm-season thunderstorms are somewhat less frequent than in the Midwestern, Mid-Atlantic, and Southeastern U.S. (although their frequency has increased in recent years).
 Direct strikes by hurricanes or tropical storms are rare, partially due to the normally cooler Atlantic waters off the Maine coast (which usually weaken tropical systems), but primarily because most tropical systems approaching or reaching 40 degrees North latitude recurve (due to the Coriolis force) and track east out to sea well south of the Portland area.
 Extreme temperatures range from −39 °F on February 16, 1943, to 103 °F on July 4, 1911, and August 2, 1975.
 The hardiness zones are 5b and 6a.

 Sea-level rise

 Portland is becoming increasingly affected by global warming and the rise of sea levels.
-The coast is one of the fastest-warming saltwater bodies and is predicted to see an increase to about 10-17 inches by 2030, in comparison to the levels in 2000.
+The coast is one of the fastest-warming saltwater bodies, and is predicted to see an increase to about 10–17 inches by 2030, in comparison to the levels in 2000.
 This is a major threat to the residents and ocean life around the area.
 In 2022, the National Oceanic and Atmospheric Administration issued a report that showed sea level in Portland could rise by six inches by 2050, two feet by 2060 and two to six feet by 2100.

+In January 2024, Portland experienced a record-high tide of 14.57 ft.
+Combined with heavy rainfall and strong winds, it caused severe flooding.